snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 ## Introduction: CI/CD Beyond Cloud Platforms

-When people hear Continuous Integration and Continuous Deployment (CI/CD), they often think it’s something that only works on cloud platforms like AWS, Azure, or GCP.
-Kubernetes, EC2, containers and all that.
+When people hear Continuous Integration and Continuous Deployment (CI/CD), they often think it’s something that only works on cloud platforms like AWS, Azure, or GCP, Kubernetes, EC2, containers and all that.

 But the truth is: